 Don’t Get Too Excited

-Your tax bracket may not go up but the taxes taken out of your check are a percentage of your total pay, so when you get a raise, you will see that percentage increase.
-Wait two or three pay cycles to see just how much extra money you’re getting.
+Your tax bracket may not go up, but the taxes taken out of your check are a percentage of your total pay, so when you get a raise, you will see that percentage increase.
+Wait for two or three pay cycles to see just how much extra money you’re getting.

 Consider Your Tax Bracket